hoehnlab/tyche/docs/source/index.rst

 Getting Started
 ----------------
-We recommend starting with the Dowser vignette `Build Time Trees with TyCHE <https://dowser.readthedocs.io/en/latest/vignettes/Building-Time-Trees-Vignette/>`_.
+We recommend starting with :ref:`dowser-vignette`.

 A BEAUti template for TyCHE is under development and will be made available soon.